aneeshnaik/LocalFlows/README.md

 - `perturbed_t5`
 - `test_RV`

 After running the scripts in sequence, these subdirectories are all filled with datasets in the form of `.npz` files.
 These filled subdirectories have been left out of this git repository to avoid bloating the repo.
-As an alternative to generating the data from scratch, you can download the pre-made datasets directly from LINK COMING SOON, where the 5 directories above are stored as `.zip` files.
+As an alternative to generating the data from scratch, you can download the pre-made datasets directly from [Zenodo](https://doi.org/10.5281/zenodo.5781350), where the 5 directories above are stored as `.zip` files.
 Simply unzip them and place the resulting directories within `/data`.

 ### `/flows`